 In Canada, the term of a patent issued from an application filed on or after October 1, 1989 is 20 years from the patent application's filing date.
 This term is subject, however, to the timely payment of annual maintenance fees required to maintain the patent in good standing.

-Canadian law has yet to provide a precise definition of what constitutes a trade secret.
-However, it is generally accepted that a trade secret is information including but not limited to a formula, pattern, compilation, program, method, technique, or process, or information contained or embodied in a product devise or mechanism which:
+A trade secret is information including but not limited to a formula, pattern, compilation, program, method, technique, or process, or information contained or embodied in a product, device or mechanism which:

 - has economic value from not being generally known, and